Frequently Asked Questions

-Instead, the series explores many of the fundamental concepts embodied in the Ramayana in a modern context, in particular, the characters’ struggles between divinity and humanity as they navigate moral gray areas (ie, situations in which there is not one clear path to dharma, such as Vibhishana’s decision in the Ramayana to betray his family and his race to aid Rama).
-The modern story addresses gray areas that are directly relevant in today’s world and include references to sex, violence, religious and political conflicts, racism, gender identity, the legacy of colonialism, and many other topics that remain controversial today, just as many of the topics addressed head on in Valmiki’s Ramayana, including kidnapping, rape, war, race, and the prioritization of conflicting duties, were (and still remain) controversial.
+Instead, the series explores many of the fundamental concepts embodied in the Ramayana in a modern, multi-cultural and global context, in particular, the characters’ struggles between divinity and humanity as they navigate moral gray areas (ie, situations in which there is not one clear path to dharma, such as Vibhishana’s decision in the Ramayana to betray his family and his race to aid Rama).
+The modern story addresses gray areas that are directly relevant in today’s world and include references to sex, violence, religious and political conflicts, racism, gender identity, the painful legacy of colonialism, and many other topics that remain controversial today, just as many of the topics addressed head on in Valmiki’s Ramayana, including kidnapping, rape, war, race, and the prioritization of conflicting duties, were (and still remain) controversial.

 Above all, the series explores what happens when the characters are faced with a set of complex options, all of which involve some ‘right’ and some ‘wrong’ aspects that need to be balanced and prioritized.
 The concept that a single choice can be both right and wrong at the same time, and that there are good and bad consequences to every decision regardless of positive or negative intent is actually somewhat foreign to most western religions, as they tend to focus on the idea that x is 100% right and y is 100% wrong, x being whatever one’s religious institution tells them, and y being anything that deviates from that.
 However, Valmiki’s Ramayana is extremely rich in showing the complexity of navigating these “right + wrong” choices that are so common in real life, and so, the author was very conscious of demonstrating this fundamental complexity in the modern series.
 Just a few examples include: Vibhishana’s encounter with the slave traders in the fourth book, Supriya’s family’s struggle between lying and telling her truths that will hurt her, Shanti’s self-sacrificing quest to save her doomed husband, Neha’s struggle to be true to herself while balancing the great burden of representing her race to the human world, Rahul and Rama’s guilt at taking lives in battle despite their belief in the necessity of the war, and Shanti and Vibhishana’s agonizing decisions about whether to do things that many people (including them) consider morally reprehensible for the sake of “the greater good.”
 Just as in Valmiki’s Ramayana, throughout the series it is often difficult to decide which imperfect choice is the “right” one, and so, as the characters in the modern series struggle to make decisions that have simultaneous right and wrong aspects, they often suffer, because regardless of their positive intentions, doing what they think is best is often painful, just as it is in so many instances in the Ramayana, including in the complicated relationship between Rama and Sita.